 - The maximum award amount is the same for teams during each award cycle

-- Teams will have their award money split evenly among all members (ex: if a 2-person team receives a $500 award, each member will get $250)
+- Teams will have their award money disbursed to the lead student; unless written notice is provided requesting the award be split evenly among all members (ex: if a 2-person team receives a $500 award, each member will get $250)

 - Click on the Submit Your Proposal button above to go to the proposal portal